ibrahimkholilullah-web/hunt-denmark/README.md

 * Moderators can change the status of each added product.
 If the moderators grant permission, the added products will be displayed on the homepage.
 * If any product is reported, the moderators will be able to view the report.
 They can delete the reported product if they wish.

+##  "Admin make use of this website."

+* The admin can view how many users have accessed the website, how many products are pending, and how many products have been approved.
+* The admin can change the roles of any user and can also assign them as moderators if desired.
+* The admin can add offer tokens, and they also have the ability to delete or update them if needed.